prathamhanda/RoomsonRent/README.md

 ## 🔒 Security Note

 The `config.env` file contains sensitive information and should never be committed to version control.
 It is included in the `.gitignore` file to prevent accidental commits.

-## 📄 API Documentation

-The API documentation is available at `/api/v1/docs` when running the backend server.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 📞 Contact

-For any inquiries, please reach out through the project's issue tracker or contact the maintainers directly.

 ## 🌟 Impact & Vision